Reflux and Baby Sleep : Helping Your Infant with GERD

 6. Sleep disturbance

 As parents, our natural instinct is to soothe a baby who hurts.
 That’s exactly what we should do.
 But we need to pay attention to how we soothe a baby who has reflux.
-While a baby without tummy problems may learn to rock himself to sleep for example, a reflux baby dealing with projectile vomiting may miss out on the chance to learn how to self-soothe and fall asleep on his own!
-As we comfort our babies, we may inadvertently reinforce poor sleep habits.
-Then, even after the reflux has passed or been controlled, our babies still don’t sleep well.
-They must then learn, or relearn, how to put themselves to sleep without being walked, rocked, fed, put in the swing, the car seat, or ridden around the block—you know the drill.
+While a baby without tummy problems may learn to rock himself to sleep for example, a reflux baby dealing with projectile vomiting may not.
+As we comfort our babies, we don’t want to inadvertently reinforce poor sleep habits.
+Walking, rocking, feeding, or swinging to sleep creates a habit that will be hard to break.
+Once the reflux is under control, a baby without poor sleep habits will learn to sleep easier.

-As I mentioned, your doctor will probably recommend that you hold or seat your baby upright for about twenty to thirty minutes after he eats.
-Once the reflux is under control (i.e. your child is no longer in pain) try not holding him until he falls completely asleep.
-You don’t want him to develop an association between sleeping and being in your arms, or otherwise you’ll have to hold him to sleep all the time, including overnight, for months to come.
-Don’t worry if he falls asleep in your arms occasionally.
-Just don’t teach him that your arms are his only bed.
+Your doctor will probably recommend that you hold or seat your baby upright for about twenty to thirty minutes after eating.
+Once the reflux has settled down, and your child is no longer in pain, try not to hold him until he falls completely asleep.
+You don’t want him to develop an association between sleeping and being in your arms, or you’ll have to hold him to sleep all the time for months to come.
+Don’t worry if he falls asleep in your arms occasionally — just don’t teach him that your arms are his only bed.